 \section{Introduction}

-The \textit{Metaverse} is a term originally coined in science fiction in 1992 \cite{Joshua_2017}, to denote an extension of the Internet into a single virtual world.
+The word ``\textit{metaverse}'' was originally coined in science fiction in 1992 \cite{Joshua_2017}, to denote an extension of the Internet into a single virtual world.
 With advances in computer graphics and virtual reality hardware, we have seen increasingly realistic attempts to build a metaverse -- or at least a number of virtual worlds -- over the past couple of decades, with platforms such as Second Life becoming quite popular.
-Tellingly, in a bid that virtual worlds are about to harness enormous economic potential, in October 2021, Facebook rebranded itself as ``Meta,'' hoping to become one of the main building blocks of this metaverse \cite{Meta_2021}.
+Tellingly, in a bid that virtual worlds were about to harness enormous economic potential, in October 2021, Facebook rebranded itself as ``Meta,'' hoping to become one of the main building blocks of this metaverse \cite{Meta_2021}.

 Until recently, most virtual worlds (e.g., Second Life, World of Warcraft, etc.) were centralized, and operated by a single company.
-Although second-hand markets exist, in traditional, centralized virtual worlds, users willing to purchase wearables, e.g., to decorate their virtual-world avatars, or acquire virtual land, usually have to acquire them from the hosting company.
+Although second-hand markets exist, in traditional, centralized virtual worlds, users willing to purchase wearables for instance to decorate their virtual-world avatars or acquire virtual land, usually have to buy them from the hosting company.

-On the other hand, newer projects, such as Decentraland\footnote{\url{https://decentraland.org/}.} or The Sandbox,\footnote{\url{https://www.sandbox.game/en/}.} have leveraged recent advances in decentralization technologies -- e.g., cryptocurrencies that instantiate bankless peer-to-peer payment systems -- as a data layer on which vital records of virtual worlds, governed by decentralized anonymous organizations (DAOs), are hosted.
+On the other hand, newer projects, such as Decentraland\footnote{\url{https://decentraland.org/}.} or The Sandbox,\footnote{\url{https://www.sandbox.game/en/}.} have leveraged recent advances in decentralization technologies, e.g., ``blockchains'' and cryptocurrencies that instantiate bankless peer-to-peer payment systems.
+These newer projects rely on a blockchain to host vital records of their underlying virtual worlds.
+Further, governance, instead of being centralized, is handled by decentralized anonymous organizations (DAOs).
 Roughly speaking, DAOs attempt to implement a democratic process where governance tokens can be purchased by the general public.
 Similar to holding company shares, votes are typically weighted by the amount of governance tokens one holds \cite{Junque_Zhang_2023}.
 Likewise, decentralized virtual world items (e.g., wearables, land, and so forth) are often instantiated as ``non-fungible tokens'' (NFTs), which are also supported by (distributed) blockchain infrastructure rather than a hosting company.
 Importantly, \emph{both} governance tokens and NFTs can be traded \textit{outside} the virtual world platform, e.g., on cryptocurrency exchanges, or third-party NFT marketplaces such as OpenSea.\footnote{\url{https://opensea.io}.}